Ngaba: Economy and culture

 Ngaba's economic state mirrors the socio-economic challenges faced by its population, which is largely composed of residents from the provinces of Bandundu and Kongo Central (Kongo, Yanzi, Pende, Zombo, Yaka, Mbala, and others).

 Economic activities in Ngaba are primarily subsistence-based, driven by the population's low purchasing power.
 Around 70% of the active population is involved in informal sector activities, including small-scale commerce such as street vending, small shops, and the sale of items like peanuts, sachet water, cigarettes, and biscuits.
 Other prevalent activities include market gardening, operation of small pharmacies, and technical services like sewing, carpentry, masonry, and auto repairs.
 These businesses are concentrated along main thoroughfares, particularly Université Avenue and Kianza Avenue, as well as in small markets throughout the commune.

 Unemployment, particularly among young people, has contributed to the rise of juvenile delinquency, with organized gangs, locally known as kuluna, operating across neighborhoods.
 Poverty is evident through various indicators, such as inadequate housing, limited access to essential services like water, electricity, healthcare, education, transportation, and sanitation, and restricted food security.

 Housing in Ngaba is predominantly composed of small, concrete block structures, often with just two rooms.
 Due to the lack of a public housing policy and high land prices, rental housing has become widespread, with decent housing accessible only to a privileged minority.
-Ownership of a well-built and fenced property, particularly in the Mbulambemba neighborhood, is seen as a status symbol and a source of social pride.
-Tree planting also contributes to the local economy, with neighborhoods hosting various fruit-bearing and economically valuable trees such as avocado, palm, mango, papaya, moringa, safou, soursop, orange, coconut, and coffee trees, which provide additional income sources for residents.
+Ownership of a well-built and fenced property, particularly in the Mbulambemba quartier, is seen as a status symbol and a source of social pride.
+Tree planting also contributes to the local economy, with quartiers hosting various fruit-bearing and economically valuable trees such as avocado, palm, mango, papaya, moringa, safou, soursop, orange, coconut, and coffee trees, which provide additional income sources for residents.